Salt trick for men: does it work for ED?

 What is the salt trick for men?

-While the exact recipe and instructions are never shared in these videos, the speaker is often positioned next to a video of someone adding table salt to a bottle of cola or mixing salt with simple ingredients like water and lemon slices.
-(Note: Many “salt” preparations refer to high-potassium content, which tastes similar to table salt on food.)
+However, the exact recipe and instructions for the supposed ED solution are never shared in these videos, making the official “recipe” for the salt trick a mystery.
+But the speaker is often positioned next to a video of someone adding table salt to a bottle of cola or mixing salt with simple ingredients like water and lemon slices.

-Of course, this is naturally where curiosity, skepticism, and the recent spike in Google searches come in: How do you do the salt trick, and does it actually work?
-Well, the short answer is no, especially since the salt trick’s specifications are largely hidden away and there are no peer-reviewed studies that have been able to verify its effectiveness.
+So, does the salt trick for men actually work?
+The short answer is no, especially since the salt trick’s specifications are largely hidden away.
+But even more notably, there are no peer-reviewed studies that have been able to verify the trick’s effectiveness.

-“There’s currently no scientific evidence to suggest that consuming salt—or applying it to the body—improves erectile function,” explains Justin Houman, MD, a urologist and Assistant Professor of Urology at Cedars-Sinai Medical Center in California.
+“There’s currently no scientific evidence to suggest that consuming salt — or applying it to the body — improves erectile function,” explains Justin Houman, MD, a urologist at Cedars-Sinai Medical Center in California.
 “While blood flow is crucial for erections, excess salt intake is more commonly associated with worsening vascular health, not improving it.”

 Can the salt trick for men help erectile dysfunction?

-“Sodium plays a role in maintaining fluid balance and blood pressure,” says Dr. Houman.
-“But excessive intake can lead to hypertension, endothelial dysfunction, and arterial stiffness—all of which negatively impact erectile function over time.”
+“Sodium plays a role in maintaining fluid balance and blood pressure,” Dr. Houman says.
+“But excessive intake can lead to hypertension, endothelial dysfunction, and arterial stiffness — all of which negatively impact erectile function over time.”

 Are there other sexual benefits of the salt trick for men?

-But that doesn’t mean you should rush out to stock your kitchen cabinets with blue salt just yet.
-While blue salt could be a healthier (albeit significantly more expensive) alternative to table salt, the amount of potassium in ¼ teaspoon of blue salt—approximately 200 mg, according various nutrition labels of blue salt products —is still less than you would find in a ¼ cup of dried apricots at 378 mg
+Blue salt could be a healthier (albeit significantly more expensive) alternative to table salt.
+But the amount of potassium in ¼ tsp of blue salt is still less than you would find in a banana, which has 362 mg of potassium.

 Is the salt trick for men safe?

-If a salt trick recipe includes an amount of salt over the daily recommended limit, it is likely unsafe for long-term use, possibly leading to hypertension and worsening erectile function down the line if taken regularly.
-“Chronic high salt intake can damage blood vessels and reduce nitric oxide availability,” Dr. Houman explains, “which is essential for proper vasodilation (widening of blood vessels) to achieve and maintain an erection.”
+If a salt trick recipe includes an amount of salt over the daily recommended limit, it is likely unsafe for long-term use.
+It could lead to hypertension and worsening erectile function down the line if taken regularly.
+“Chronic high salt intake can damage blood vessels and reduce nitric oxide availability, which is essential for proper vasodilation (widening of blood vessels) to achieve and maintain an erection,” Dr. Houman explains.

 Alternatives to the salt trick for men for erectile dysfunction